 Please view this article to learn more: Our Dividend Methodology...

-At the very least, using the Valuentum Dividend Cushion™ ratio can help you avoid stocks that are at risk of cutting their dividends in the future, and we are the only investment research firm out there that does this type of in-depth, forward-looking cash-flow analysis for you.
+At the very least, using the Valuentum Dividend Cushion™ ratio can help you avoid stocks that are at risk of cutting their dividends in the future.
 We provide the Valuentum Dividend Cushion™ ratio in the dividend reports and monthly Dividend Growth Newsletter, and we also scale the safety of a firm’s dividend based on this measure in simple terms: Excellent, Good, Poor, Very Poor.
 Here’s a glimpse of the Valuentum Dividend Cushion™ ratios (as of November 2017) for a sample set of stocks in our coverage universe.
 Please note that the current ratio on these and hundreds more are available with a membership to our website.

 Understanding Dividend Growth